carbon-language/carbon-lang/docs/design/README.md

 The body of the function is an ordered sequence of [statements](#blocks-and-statements) and [declarations](#declarations-definitions-and-scopes).
-Function execution ends with an optional `return` statement that specifies an expression whose value is returned.
+Function execution ends when it reaches a `return` statement or the end of the function body. `return` statements can also specify an expression whose value is returned.

 Here `i32` refers to a signed [integer type](#integer-types), with 32 bits, and